 This course is designed to expose the student to basic skills and techniques used in the clinical laboratory.
-Topics to include lab safety, lab units of measurement and calculations, preparation of solutions, care and use of lab equipment, presence of soluble, insoluble substances and their relationship to disease.
-The class uses urine specimens, prepared slides, and case histories.
-Course introduces topics of information, composition, and function of synovial, cerebrospinal, serous, amniotic, and seminal fluids.
-Course will describe the methods used in the routine analysis of these fluids. along with correlation of results with normal and disease states.
+Topics to include lab safety, lab units of measurement and calculations, preparation of solutions, care and use of lab equipment, pipetting and concepts of quality control.
+Course fee: \$200

-LAB1115 3 crs.
-Body Fluids
+LAB1115 Body Fluids